 The Trust, like many others across the country, has had a challenging year.
 There has been a significant increase in the number of attendances at our A&E departments.
 These patients usually are very sick with multiple conditions.
 Once well enough to be discharged, they require complex packages of care to enable them to return to their community and these packages sometimes take time to organise.
 As a result, the hospitals struggle to discharge patients in a timely fashion.
 This leads to a clogging of the flow of patients which inevitably then lead to delays.
 We are very conscious that the best place for patients is back at home and we have been working with our partners and a national team, Emergency Care Improvement Programme (ECIP), to ensure that discharge happens immediately the patients are medically fit.
-Twenty seven trusts (and their wider healthcare systems) have been identified to receive this support, of which our Trust (and wider healthcare system) is one.
+Twenty seven trusts (and their wider healthcare system) is one.
 One difference we have made is for our geriatricians to be present within the emergency departments.
 This helps with the review of elderly patients and has made a significant difference to the number of patients admitted.